 PCem is an IBM PC emulator for Windows and Linux released under a GPL license.
-Unlike other solutions such as DOSBox or SCUMM, it doesn’t simulate an operating system or game environment.
-It is a classic emulator designed to emulate 8/16/32 bit x86 hardware used by IBM and other clone manufactures.
-Therefore it requires originals of both the machine BIOS and compatible operating system to get working.
+Unlike other solutions, such as DOSBox or SCUMM, it doesn’t simulate an operating system or game environment.
+It is a classic emulator designed to emulate 8/16/32-bit x86 hardware used by IBM and other clone manufactures.
+Therefore, it requires the originals of the machine BIOS and compatible operating system to work.

 The aforementioned has both good and bad points.
-By depending on an authentic BIOS, it allows for a more accurate and nostalgic emulation.
+Depending on an original BIOS, it allows for more accurate and nostalgic emulation.
 However, this means it suffers from all the archaic quirks and configurations that x86 hardware suffered with during the era.

 For this reason, I have chosen to emulate a Tandy 1000 personal computer running MS-DOS version 2.
 It is a well-documented and simple system with a lot of resources online.
-In this guide, you will learn how to setup the emulation in PCem.
+This guide will teach you how to set up the emulation in PCem.
 And how to convert zipped archived MS-DOS programs hosted online into a floppy disk image for use with the emulation.
-I will also assume you have some basic knowledge of DOS or Windows Command Prompt.
+I also assume you have some essential DOS or Windows command prompt knowledge.

 Install PCem

-So we begin by downloading PCem, I will be using PCem v12 for Windows.
-It is a portable application and is usable from any directory.
+So we begin by downloading PCem.
+I will be using PCem v12 for Windows, and it is a portable application usable from any directory.

 The extracted program includes three sub-directories.

-The PCem source code which you can delete. -
+- The PCem source code, which you can delete.nvr\

-Stands for nonvolatile random-access memory and is where PCem keeps the emulated machine save states, such as BIOS changes. -
+- Stands for nonvolatile random-access memory and is where PCem keeps the emulated machine save states, such as BIOS changes.roms\

-ROMS are where PCem keeps the read-only BIOS programs.
-The BIOS is a program that tells the computer how to boot and launches the operating system.
-As a BIOS is copyrighted software, PCem does not package them.
+- ROMS are where PCem keeps the read-only BIOS programs.
+The BIOS program tells the computer how to boot and launch the operating system.
+As BIOS is copyrighted software, PCem does not package them.

-Just like the early x86 era, PCem is far from user-friendly.
+Like the era of early personal computers, PCem could be more user-friendly.
 When you start PCem for the first time, it will exit because it cannot find any ROMs to use.

 Emulate the Tandy 1000